In the Spotlight

 One of the keys to improving overall performance on these satellites is to use high-voltage systems.

-A telecom satellite has two main parts:- The platform, or service module, which houses all of the satellite’s “utilities” (guidance and pointing systems for the satellite and its antennas, propulsion, communications with the Earth, power generation using solar panels and batteries to store this electricity, etc.).
+- The platform, or service module, which houses all of the satellite’s “utilities” (guidance and pointing systems for the satellite and its antennas, propulsion, communications with the Earth, power generation using solar panels and batteries to store this electricity, etc.).

 - The payload, or communications module, which receives, processes if needed, and transmits signals for telephony, television, the internet and other services.